ldrummond/capstone-2019/README.md

 Although humans are used to top-down order, emergence is not just a natural phenomenon.
 Emergent properties can be found in everything from traffic, the stock market, the layout of cities and the motions of crowds.
 These systems all rely on the interaction between parts, and as such are hard to predict or solve with typical top down structures.
 That is why traffic is still a problem on your morning commute!
 Because traffic is a complex pattern stemming from simple interactions, solutions to traffic rely on improved interactions between drivers rather than more stop lights or wider freeways.

+-

+#### About

-This project explores these concepts of emergence through 5 interactive simulations, each exploring an example of emergence.
+This project explores these concepts of emergence through 5 interactive simulations, each presenting an example of emergence.
 The hope is that by exploring the ways in which bottom-up organization exists throughout the word, users might begin to think of the systems in their lives from a different perspective.

 *Emergence* was created as a senior capstone project for the Washington University in St. Louis Communication Design Program, and was designed and developed by Lucas Drummond.
 See more of my work at http://lucasbuilds.site